determined-ai/determined/webui/react/src/e2e/README.md

 If you don't want to use dev cluster, you can use det deploy to initiate the backend.
 These commands should run and pass tests on chrome:

 1. `det deploy local cluster-up --det-version="0.29.0" --no-gpu --master-port=8080`
-   - use whatever det-version you want here.
+   - Use whatever det-version you want here.
 2. `SERVER_ADDRESS="http://localhost:3001" npm run build --prefix webui/react`
 3. Optional if you want an experiment created for the test: `det experiment create ./examples/tutorials/mnist_pytorch/const.yaml ./examples/tutorials/mnist_pytorch/`
 4. `npm run preview --prefix webui/react` to run the preview app.
-Not necessary if CI=true
+Not necessary if `CI=true`.
 5. To run the tests: `PW_SERVER_ADDRESS="http://localhost:3001"  PW_USER_NAME="admin" PW_PASSWORD="" npm run e2e --prefix webui/react`
+   - Provice `-- -p=firefox` to choose one browser to run on.
+Full list of projects located in [playwright config](/webui/react/playwright.config.ts).

 ## CI